-Appendix C — Matrix Operations
+Appendix A — Matrix Operations

 Before we get into any operations, though, let’s make sure we are together on some concepts.

-vector_example = 1:5
+vector_example = 1:6

-vector_example = range(0, 5)
+vector_example = range(5)

 Now, we can take a few of our block vectors and assemble them into a matrix.
 A matrix is a 2 dimensional collection of vectors.

-\[ \begin{bmatrix} 1 & 2 & 3\\ 4 & 5 & 6 \end{bmatrix} \]
+\[ \begin{bmatrix} 1 & 2 & 3\\ 4 & 5 & 6\\ 7 & 8 & 9 \end{bmatrix} \]

 If you think about most tables you’ve ever seen, you’ll see that the simple matrix looks remarkably familiar!

-C.1 Addition
+A.1 Addition

 Matrix addition, along with subtraction, is the easiest concept when dealing with matrices.
 While it is easy to grasp, you will not find it featured as prominently as matrix multiplication.

 There is one rule for matrix addition: the matrices need to have the same dimensions.
+From a practical code perspective, if one is a scalar, addition of the scalar will be applied to every element in the matrix.

 Let’s check out these two matrices: